 September is such a bountiful time of year!

 It's worth it to take the time now to preserve the fresh, local flavors from your favorite farmers to enjoy in the depths of winter.

 Right now farmers have seemingly endless amounts of tomatoes, zucchini and summer squash, green beans, tomatillos, sweet and hot peppers, sweet corn, eggplant, kale, and much, much more.

-With a bit of planning and not too much effort you can preserve these summer crops and store them in your freezer for winter!
-Here are a few that are plentiful right now that don't take too much time to process and freeze.
+With a bit of planning and not too much effort you can freeze these veggies and store them for winter!
+Here are a few summer crops that are plentiful right now that don't take too much time to process and freeze.

 There are 2 methods for freezing:

 Put them directly into a ziplock bag whole and just freeze them!
 When you are ready to use them let them thaw and then take the skins off before you cook with them.